AdobeDocs/experience-manager-65.en/help/sites-authoring/content-fragments.md

 ### Publishing {#publishing}

-Fragments need to be published so they can used used on your published web pages:
+Fragments must be published so that they can be used on your published web pages:

 * A fragment can be published after [creating the fragment in the Assets console](/help/assets/content-fragments/content-fragments.md#publishingandreferencingafragment).
-* If an *unpublished fragment* is used on a page that is being published, the fragment can also be published at this time.
+* If an *unpublished fragment* is used on a page that is being published, the fragment can also be published now.